VeronikaNikonova/hse_thesis/README.md

 [Social media corpus](https://drive.google.com/file/d/1nMPewEakzH_y80quUGVmRktz0Twcepf1/view?usp=drive_link)<br>
 <br>
 The repository notebooks contains Colab notebooks with code and results of our work separated into 3 groups: news and social media (for the discovering task) and classification (for the detection task).
 In each group there are 3 notebooks, 1 per each model (SGNS, Dynamic word embeddings model and BERT). <br>

+## Models
-Here you can find the trained models for each task.
+Here you can find the trained (or fine-tuned) models for each task.
 For the News corpus:
 [SGNS](https://drive.google.com/drive/folders/1IZ6GIDcCvmix7dLZRZHQ4SkjxxSPwfbC?usp=sharing),
 [Dynamic word embeddings model](https://drive.google.com/drive/folders/1KAkuRNKFN40FE6CIRQlwKp8WLYRY3JwR?usp=sharing), [BERT](https://drive.google.com/drive/folders/1NfuobbC-wFUZmonvmwSZF1F-8tCElQ-L?usp=sharing).